fmorenovr/fmorenovr.github.io/_posts/2017-05-06-Installing-i3-Tiling-Window-Manager.md

   Where `file.png` is the background image.

 You can download my configuration pack pressing [here][i3-url].
 Uncompress and copy files.
-for images, create a `~/.i3/images` directory and copy the files there.
+For images, create a `~/.i3/images` directory and copy the files there.

 ## Preview